msmachadodossantos/asanoba/DIRECTORY_STRUCTURE_EXPLAINED.md

 The table below provides a detailed explanation of each directory:

+# Directory Structure Breakdown

+This table describes the purpose of each directory in the project.

 | Directory Path                                                | Description |
 |---------------------------------------------------------------|-------------|
 | cli/                                                          | Command-line tools and utilities. |